timcdlucas/translucent_interpretable_ML_review/translucent.md

 ### Data
 The PanTHERIA database is a dataset of mammalian life history traits collected from the published literature  [@jones2009pantheria].
-Overall it contains Todo species and information on Todo traits, complimented by a further Todo variables calculated from IUCN shapefiles for each species and remotely sensed data.
+Overall it contains Todo species and data on Todo traits, complimented by a further Todo variables calculated from IUCN shapefiles for each species and remotely sensed data.
 There are large amounts of missing data for many of the life history traits and these gaps were filled with median imputation as this method is both simple and conservative.
-In this illustrative analysis I will use use this dataset to examine potential factors relating to the average litter size (with a log (x+1) transform due to the strong left skew and presence of zeroes).
+In this illustrative analysis I will use use this dataset to examine potential factors relating to the average litter size (with a $\log(x+1)$ transform due to the strong left skew and presence of zeroes).
 As each data row represents a species, the data are not independent; species with more recent common ancestors are likely to have similar life history traits.
 Most analyses of this type of data  [@gay2014parasite, @others] would use phylogenetic regression which includes a estimated phylogeny, converted to a covariance matrix, as a random effect [@magnusson2017glmmtmb; @caper].
 Methods for handling non-independence while using machine learning models are demonstrated in Section Todo.